Katie Arrington, Who Defeated Rep. Mark Sanford In Primary, Hospitalized After Fatal Car Crash

 — WCBD (@WCBD) June 23, 2018

-Katie Arrington’s friend and fellow passenger, identified as one Jacqueline Goff, also sustained major injuries, and was trasnported to the hospital alongside Arrington.
-The accident took place Friday night at approximately 9 PM ET, on Highway 17 in Adams Run.
+Katie Arrington’s friend and fellow passenger, identified as one Jacqueline Goff, also sustained major injuries and was transported to the hospital alongside Arrington.
+The accident took place Friday night at approximately 9 p.m.
+ET, on Highway 17 in Adams Run.
 The Charleston County Sheriff’s Office made note that the highway is in a rural area of South Carolina, and is not lit at night.
 The driver of the other vehicle was confirmed to have died at the scene of the accident.
-The identity of said driver has yet to be confirmed.
+The identity of the said driver has yet to be confirmed.

 Joe Cunningham, Arrington’s Democratic opponent, announced earlier today that he will be suspending his campaign, out of respect for her as she recovers from her injuries.